MohamedMostafa21/R7alh/backend/R7alaAPI-main/README.md

 Please follow .NET coding standards (e.g., PascalCase for public members) and include tests for new features.

 ## Contributors
-- **Mohamed Mostafa** ([LinkedIn](https://www.linkedin.com/in/mohamedmostafa21/)) - Sole developer of the backend, responsible for API design, implementation, database management, and Flask integration
+- **Mohamed Mostafa** ([LinkedIn](https://www.linkedin.com/in/mohamedmostafa21/)) - Sole developer of the backend, responsible for API design, implementation, database management, Flask integration, and feature development (recommendations, bookings, tour guide management)

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.